-The core functions of the audit committee are to provide oversight of a range of core governance and accountability arrangements, responses to the recommendations of assurance providers and helping to ensure robust arrangements are maintained.

-16. The statement sets out specific responsibilities which are discussed under the italicised headings below.
+- 13. The CIPFA position statement sets out that: The core functions of the audit committee are to provide oversight of a range of core governance and accountability arrangements, responses to the recommendations of assurance providers and helping to ensure robust arrangements are maintained - 14.
+The statement sets out specific responsibilities which are discussed under the italicised headings below.
 The statement lists the following: